 - This socialists’ “let us regulate everything” approach also leads to very high taxes which hurts human welfare when you look at the big picture.

-- On one hand, it helps pay for Germany’s social programs such as free health care and education which is great.
+- Regulation helps pay for Germany’s social programs such as free health care and education which is great.

 - If your country doesn’t have a strong economy like Spain or Greece then this approach makes sense: tax everyone heavily and use that money for social programs to help out the poor.